-Since inception, we have incurred cumulative net losses and negative cash flows from operating activities and we expect this to continue for the foreseeable future.
-As of March 31, 2024, we had \$3.6 million of cash, cash equivalents, and restricted cash.
+Since inception, we have incurred cumulative net losses and negative cash flows from operating activities, and we expect this to continue for the foreseeable future.
+As of June 30, 2024, we had \$728 thousand of cash and cash equivalents.
 Our ability to continue as a going concern is dependent upon our ability to raise additional capital, and there can be no assurance that such capital will be available in sufficient amounts, on a timely basis, on terms acceptable to us, or at all.
 This raises substantial doubt about our ability to continue as a going concern within one year after the date that the accompanying condensed consolidated financial statements are issued.

-On April 18, 2024, we entered into a Loan Agreement with JMB Capital Partners Lending, LLC to fund working capital through a secured term loan of up to \$10 million that matures on July 31, 2024 or, if earlier, upon the sale of certain collateral or upon an Event of Default (as defined in the Loan Agreement).
-Of the total loan amount, \$5 million was advanced on April 18, 2024, and an additional \$5 million will be advanced upon the satisfaction of certain conditions set out in the Loan Agreement.
-The loan bears interest at a rate of 15% on its outstanding principal balance and is subject to a commitment fee equal to 5%, payable at closing, and an exit fee equal to 8%.
-Of the initial loan advancement, approximately \$2.8 million was used to pay the remaining outstanding balance of the Company's term loan with First Farmers Bank & Trust, upon which the \$1 million of restricted cash held by the Company as of both March 31, 2024 and December 31, 2023, was no longer deemed to be restricted.
+In April 2024, we entered into a Loan Agreement with JMB Capital Partners Lending, LLC to fund working capital through a secured term loan of up to \$10 million that was scheduled to mature on July 31, 2024 or, if earlier, upon the sale of certain collateral or upon an Event of Default (as defined in the Loan Agreement).
+Of the total loan amount, \$5 million was advanced in April 2024 and \$1.5 million was advanced in July 2024.
+The loan bore interest at a rate of 15% on its outstanding principal balance and was subject to a commitment fee equal to 5% and an exit fee equal to 8%.
+Of the initial loan advancement, approximately \$2.8 million was used to pay the remaining outstanding balance of the Company's term loan with First Farmers Bank & Trust, upon which the \$1 million of restricted cash held by the Company as of December 31, 2023, was no longer deemed to be restricted.
+The outstanding loan balance of \$6.5 million was repaid on July 26, 2024 from the net proceeds of the Indiana farm sale.